No Tags Found!

 From India, Kannur

 In case of any termination, the legal recourse available for a workman is to raise an industrial dispute under the ID Act before the Conciliation Officer.
 Whether a temporary workman can raise an industrial dispute or not is altogether a different question.
-It based on the terms and conditions and various other extenuating factors.
-Serving of a legal notice and replying to the said notice do not matter.
-It will have no impact at all.
-The Labour Department, on receipt of letter from the CM Cell, has got power to take action against the same by summoning the employer.
-We need to see the facts and circumstances of the case as Mr Madhu mentioned.
+It is based on the terms and conditions and various other extenuating factors.
+Serving a legal notice and replying to the said notice do not matter; it will have no impact at all.
+The Labour Department, on receipt of a letter from the CM Cell, has the power to take action against the same by summoning the employer.
+We need to see the facts and circumstances of the case, as Mr. Madhu mentioned.

 From India, Chennai

 No one can stop the actions of an aggrieved person.
 Whether it's maintainable or not is a different question.
-If you are called for conciliation by the labour dept. you (advocate, if permissible) have to appear & present your side of arguments.
+If you are called for conciliation by the labor department, you (or your advocate, if permissible) have to appear and present your side of arguments.
 Much would depend on the documents in support of your stand.

 From India, Bangalore